Workspace Companion Packages

 alpaca-time | packages/alpaca-time | @alpaca/time | Time/calendar/expiration/session/display helpers with namespace exports (clock, calendar, session, expiration, range, display, browser) | Optional frontend parity for time-domain calculations |

-alpaca-option | packages/alpaca-option | @alpaca/option | Option-domain semantic helpers for contracts, snapshots, pricing, payoff, probability, execution quotes, and strategy helpers | Rich in tests + bounded public API exports |
+alpaca-option | packages/alpaca-option | @alpaca/option | Option-domain semantic helpers for contracts, snapshots, pricing, payoff, probability, execution quotes, market structure, rates, and strategy helpers | Rich in tests + bounded public API exports |

 alpaca-trade | packages/alpaca-trade | @alpaca/trade | Shared execution-type model (Execution) used by frontend order models | Does not provide a full HTTP client |